twilightscapes/pirate-test-config/README.md

 Adding posts(and everything else) is done through KeyStatic.
 You can work both locally(if you install on your computer) or through the cloud with the Keystatic CMS.

 More details on configuration and setup of PIRATE through Keystatic is coming soon.

-## Pagefind search

-This integration brings a static search feature for searching blog posts.
-In its current form, pagefind only works once the site has been built.
-This theme adds a postbuild script that should be run after Astro has built the site.
-You can preview locally by running both build && postbuild.

-Search results only includes blog posts.
-If you would like to include other/all your pages, remove/re-locate the attribute `data-pagefind-body` to the article tag found in `src/layouts/BlogPost.astro`.

-It also allows you to filter posts by tags added in the frontmatter of blog posts.
-If you would rather remove this, remove the data attribute `data-pagefind-filter="tag"` from the link in `src/components/blog/Hero.astro`.

-If you would rather not include this integration, simply remove the component `src/components/Search.astro`, and uninstall both `@pagefind/default-ui` & `pagefind` from package.json.
-You will also need to remove the postbuild script from here as well.

-## Deploy

-[Astro docs](https://docs.astro.build/en/guides/deploy/) has a great section and breakdown of how to deploy your own Astro site on various platforms and their idiosyncrasies.

-By default the site will be built (see [Commands](#commands) section above) to a `/dist` directory.

 ## Acknowledgment